 The next page will cover the “Redruth Mining District” thus partnering this page “The Camborne Mining District”, combined they produce The Central Mining District.

 There will be frequent additions to this page as I reprint more material.

 Camborne Mining District 1: This first image is looking across part of the “Central Mining District”.
 In the foreground Dolcoath Mine, to the right Cooks Kitchen to the left South Crofty Mine.
-This was taken in 1999.
+This image dates to 1999.

 Camborne Mining District 3: Carn Brea Mine the remains of the Stamps Engine House.
-This was the home to a 32″ engine, the house was constructed in 1837 making it one of the oldest survivors in Cornwall, the engine had a long life operating until 1913.
-The mine worked from 1833-1920 producing 237,493 tons Copper, 29,600 tons Tin and 4,140 tons of Arsenic.
+This was the home to a 32″ engine, the house was constructed in 1837 making it one of the oldest survivors in Cornwall, the engine had an impressive long life operating until 1913.
+The mine worked from 1833-1920 producing a total 237,493 tons Copper, 29,600 tons Tin and 4,140 tons of Arsenic.

-Camborne Mining District 4: A second image of the engine house, in the background can be seen the South Crofty site, taken in 1995 when the mine was still working.
+Camborne Mining District 4: Another image of the engine house, in the background can be seen the South Crofty site.
+This was taken in 1995 when the mine was still working.

 Camborne Mining District 5: Cook’s Kitchen Mine, this site is adjacent to South Crofty and worked from 1815-1905 producing a total of: 40,920 tons Copper,8,859 Tons tin and 120 tons of Arsenic.

-Camborne Mining District 6: The 55″ pumping engine house on Chapple’s Shaft long before renovation, in the background is the South Crofty Site.
+Camborne Mining District 6: The 55″ pumping engine house on Chapple’s Shaft certainly long before renovation.
+In the background is the South Crofty Site.